theJYC/LinkInABit/README.md

 `circleBack is currently in active development.
 (09/20/2021)`

-`circleBack` is an open-source Chrome Extension that allows users to keep an accessible record of LinkedIn contacts to reach out to.
+`circleBack` is a Chrome Extension that allows users to keep an accessible record of desired LinkedIn contacts.

 Given its utility, `circleBack` is **a tool that serves recruiters, job hunters, and salespeople** who rely on LinkedIn as a platform to maintain their networking channels.
-Other than the above target demographics, `circleBack` may be leveraged as a 'networking journal' for the broader population.
+Other than the above target demographics, `circleBack` may also be leveraged as a 'networking journal' for the broader population.

 `circleBack` can be downloaded via Chrome Web Store, or NPM.